demonicdemzx/The-Catalogue/README.md

 | `manifest.webmanifest` | Install details: name, icons, colors |
 | `icons/` | App icons |

-## Try it on your computer

-Run this inside the folder, then open <http://localhost:8000>:

 ```
 python3 -m http.server 8000
 ```